makrai/notes/iliev14-aut-text-anal-psy.md

 * The most popular example in recent years is LIWC (Pennebaker, 2011)
 * categories such as leisure, religion, money, or psych processes
-* e.g. when people write about
+* eg when people write about
   * pleasant events the positivity category (Kahn+ 2007)
   * depressed individuals negative emotions (Rude+ 2004)
   * more surprising associations